 How to Make Tissue Paper Painted Poinsettias

 Next, add four pink or red tissue paper petals.
 Don’t glue anything until all the petals are torn and arranged.
-This way you can see how you will glue them for sure and in what order.
+This way you can decide exactly where you want to place them first.

 Repeat the process of tearing tissue paper to make petals for the poinsettia flower.
 Using a slightly different shade of pink or red will bring a layered effect.
 You also will want to make petals smaller as you move toward the top layer and center of the flower–with each layer from the back to the front of the poinsettia getting smaller.

-Last thing before you can glue is to tear small squares of yellow or gold tissue paper for the inside of the flower.
-Using watered down school glue, brush onto paper under where tissue petals will be.
-Lay them down gently and brush over the top with glue, smoothing as you go.
-Add the yellow inside very last.
+The last thing you’ll need to do before you can glue is tear small squares of yellow or gold tissue paper for the inside of the flower.
+Using watered-down school glue, brush onto paper under where tissue petals will be.
+Lay them down gently, and brush over the top with glue, smoothing as you go.
+Last, add the yellow inside.

 Once you have added all the layers and the flower has dried, it’s time to begin adding details.
 Using a felt tip art pen, outline the flower petals one by one.
 It’s important to follow the right lines when doing so.
 Because tissue paper will show through many layers it may be hard to know which petals to outline to show overlapping.
 It will be easiest to determine by starting in the center.